 What Is a Manufactured Home?

-A manufactured home is a house built on a chassis and manufactured in a factory and then transported to its final location.
+A manufactured home is a house built on a chassis and constructed in a factory and then transported to its final location.
 One of the biggest reasons that the term “mobile home” is no longer correct is that HUD-compliant manufactured homes are almost always only moved once–from the factory to the home site.
-Manufactured homes are typically built on above-ground pier and beam foundations, but today’s models can also be placed on other types of foundations, such as slab foundations, as soon as they are delivered.
+They are typically built on above-ground pier and beam foundations, but today’s models can also be placed on other types of foundations, such as slab foundations, as soon as they are delivered.

 What Is a Modular Home?

-Like manufactured homes, modular homes are also constructed off-site in a climate-controlled factory, but are built to be placed on a traditional home foundation from the beginning.
+Modular homes are also constructed off-site in a climate-controlled factory, but are built to be placed on a traditional home foundation from the beginning.

 Modular homes are typically constructed in sections, which are then transported to the home site and assembled there.
 Because of this versatile construction technique, modular homes are available in nearly every kind of material and design that a home buyer could want.
 Modular homes can easily be built with foundation types that are less common in manufactured homes, such as basements.